-This review is written by Logan McCullom, an alumni of The Key: Young Critics Mentorship Program.
+This review is penned by Logan McCullom, alumni of The Key: Young Critics Mentorship Program.

 The lights had not been up for more than five minutes and already I knew this play was something else, something that was not being advertised, of course.
 Something dark.
 I find it hard to produce an effective horror play, and while Girl Found at Idle Muse is not one, it certainly had the potential to be because of its tendency to chill and thrill.
 Girl Found kept me on the edge of my seat as I tried to decipher what was not said but meant, and what was not felt but forgotten.
 Continue reading “Reinvention and Catastrophe Thrill in ‘Girl Found’”

 “I thought I was dying but I just lost my voice.” – Tilden, Sam Shepard’s Buried Child.